 Mostly special surface treatments are needed for metal surfaces, especially steels’ surfaces, in order to have the desired optimum properties.
-There are various techniques for surface treatment methods but the most common one is the surface coating.
-Steels require further surface coatings for enhanced corrosion resistance, wear resistance and surface hardness.
+There are various techniques for surface treatment methods but the most common one is surface coating.
+Steels require further surface coatings for enhanced corrosion resistance, wear-resistance, and surface hardness.
 The coating methods differ for different applications.
-Therefore, classification of the coating methods can be very complicated.
-However, most common surface coating techniques can be classified as below list;
+Therefore, the classification of coating methods can be very complicated.
+However, the most common surface coating techniques can be classified as below list;

 - Electrochemical Coatings

 - Vapor Deposition

 These surface coating methods can be applied for different requirements of applications.
 Thus these different processes have various advantages and disadvantages.